 A decade later, I developed an office-automation solution that eliminated a small typing pool, the work of maybe fifteen or twenty people.
 Automating routine typing tasks was not glamorous development work but, as a recently divorced mother of a four-year old, I was happy to have the contract.
-I saved my corporate client money, and the solution made it possible for many of their employees to spend holidays with family and friends for the first time in many years.
+I saved my corporate client money, and the solution freed up enough hours to allow many of their employees to spend holidays with family and friends for the first time in years.
 The typists whose jobs I had eliminated were handed their pink slips three days before Thanksgiving.
 I was stunned.

-By the time the new century rolled in, technology had slashed not only the typing pools and factory production lines, but also whole floors full of accountants and filing clerks.
-Microsoft Office had decimated the ranks of secretarial staffs and small business bookkeepers.
-Smart phones put the last nail in the coffin of services already hit hard by cheap answering machines; telephone operators and message services were a thing of the past.
+By the time the new century rolled in, technology had slashed not only the typing pools and factory production lines, but also whole floors full of accountants and filing clerks, secretaries and bookkeepers.
+Smart phones put the last nail in the coffin of services already hit hard by cheap answering machines; telephone operators and message services were things of the past.
 As the need for paper slowly disappeared, so did lumberjacks, mill workers, press operators, and the local boy’s newspaper route.
 Businesses of every size and kind had been affected.

-In the more than a decade I spent as a corporate IT manager, the company I worked for probably shed half its U.S. office workforce.
-It happened with master-planned efficiency every three to four years between 2001 and 2014 following the successful implementation of SAP and other enterprise management automation tools.
-After the second or third one of these downsizings, those of us who remained began to show signs of shell-shock.
-Even the people in HR were affected; in each job-cutting cycle, I would discover one of them, teary-eyed, dabbing at her makeup before leaving the sanctuary of the lady’s room to go to her next “I’m sorry to have to tell you…” meeting.
+During the years I spent as a corporate IT manager, the company I worked for probably shed half its U.S. office workforce.
+It happened with master-planned efficiency every three to four years between 2001 and 2014 following the successful implementation of SAP and other enterprise management automation.
+After the second or third one of these downsizings, those who remained began to show signs of shell shock.
+Even the people in HR were affected; in each job-cutting cycle, I would discover one of them, teary-eyed, dabbing at her makeup before leaving the sanctuary of the ladies room to go to her next “I’m sorry to have to tell you…” meeting.

-Eventually, the company gave up on trying to give notices individually.
+Eventually, the company gave up on giving notices individually.
 Instead, they called everyone together for group notification meetings held on the same day and time but in different conference rooms – one for the survivors, the other for the lost – and no one knew which was which until they walked through the door.